keystone-enclave/keystone/docs/source/Keystone-Applications/Compiling-Applications.rst

 ======================

 Building a host and enclave application using the SDK is straight-forward.
-See Keystone-Demo as an example.
+See Keystone-Demo and the :doc:`Tutorials</Getting-Started/Tutorials/index>` as examples.

 Toolchain